lizkim17/Structural-Thinking---Psychological-Constraint-2/Final Report/research-assessment.md

     -   NOTE: This objective may be met with only numeric or non-numeric summaries if they are sufficiently complex (at Dr. Dowling's discretion)

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Don't print raw output!

 18. Perform simple hypothesis testing analyses for multiple data types